varocketry/guitar-mastery-hub/public/lessons/lesson_019_power_chord_riffs.md

 # Lesson 19: Power Chord Riffs & Three-Note Voicings

-## ðŸŽ¸ THE SIGNATURE: BUILDING YOUR ICONIC SOUND
+## 🎸 THE SIGNATURE: BUILDING YOUR ICONIC SOUND

 **Every guitarist you've ever loved is remembered for their RIFFS.**